-ATTENDANCE SCEANRIO ACTION Overall Attendance has fallen and is between 85% and 89% First Attendance Warning Letter is sent to the student's: Email address Student is asked to attend counselling session with SSO Outcome of counselling (and phone calls if any) to student are entered into the student's contact log entry on SMS Overall Attendance has fallen and is between 80% and 84% Second Attendance Warning Letter is sent to the student's: Email address Student is asked to attend counselling session with Academic Manager Results of counselling (and phone calls if any) to student are entered into the students contact log entry on SMS Overall Attendance has fallen and is 79% or below Notice of Intention to Report to Department of Home Affairs is sent to the student's: Email address Current postal address on SMS The NIR advises the student of the potential breach of visa condition due to unsatisfactory attendance and their right to appeal within 20 working days Students are advised to provide evidence of compassionate and compelling circumstances (if any) If the review of compelling and compassionate circumstances is accepted, the student is provided an "outcome letter" advising they will not be reported for Unsatisfactory Attendance for current course.
+ATTENDANCE SCEANRIO ACTION Overall Attendance has fallen and is between 85% and 89% First Attendance Warning Letter is sent to the student's: Email address Student is asked to attend counselling session with SSO Outcome of counselling (and phone calls if any) to studentare entered into the student's contact log entry on SMS Overall Attendance has fallen and is between 80% and 84% Second Attendance Warning Letter is sent to the student's: Email address Student is asked to attend counselling session withAcademic Manager Results of counselling (and phone calls if any) to student areentered into the students contact log entry on SMS Overall Attendance has fallen and is 79% or below Notice of Intention to Report to Department of Home Affairs is sent to the student's: Email address Current postal address on SMS The NIR advises the student of the potential breach of visa condition due to unsatisfactory attendance and their rightto appeal within 20 working days Students are advised to provide evidence of compassionate and compelling circumstances (if any) If the review of compelling and compassionate circumstances is accepted, the student is provided an "outcome letter" advising they will not be reported for Unsatisfactory Attendance for current course.
 The student is informed regarding the appeal outcome (success/failure) after their course ends.
-The student is also advised that they need to be careful that their attendance does not fall under 70% until the end of the course.
+The student is also advised that theyneed to be careful that their attendance does not fall under 70% until the end of the course.
 Attendance below 70% leads to the immediate cancellation of CoE.
-However, if no appeal and compelling or compassionate circumstances documentation is provided and accepted, then the student will be reported for Unsatisfactory Attendance via PRISMS If a student has submitted an appeal, which is deemed unsuccessful, the student is advised that their appeal is unsuccessful, the student appeal and evidence is provide, the college will pace their decision to report on hold, until the external appeal and evidence is provided, the college will place their decision to report on hold, until the external appeal process has reached an outcome.
-If a student is to be reported via PRISMS, the Academic Manager will inform the Compliance Manager to report the student for unsatisfactory attendance.

-ATTENDANCE SCEANRIO ACTION All documents listed above are to be stored in electronic form in the student file.
+However, if no appeal and compelling or compassionatecircumstances documentation is provided and accepted, then the student will be reported for Unsatisfactory Attendance via PRISMS If a student has submitted an appeal, which is deemed unsuccessful, the student is advised that their appeal is unsuccessful and they have 10 days to externally appeal andprovide evidence.
+Otherwise, the college will report the student for unsatisfactory attendance.
+If the student does externally appeal and evidence is provided, the college will place their decision to report onhold, until the external appeal process has reached an outcome.
+If a student is to be reported via PRISMS, the Academic Manager will inform the Compliance Manager to report thestudent for unsatisfactory attendance.
+All documents listed above are to be stored in electronicform in the student file.